Zonvol/task_tracker/README.md

 - Delete tasks
 - List all tasks

+## json struct

+id: A unique identifier for the task
+description: A short description of the task
+status: The status of the task (todo, in-progress, done)
+createdAt: The date and time when the task was created
+updatedAt: The date and time when the task was last updated
+Example:
+{"id":0,"title":"perviy1","description":"somedescrp","status":true}

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.